Jonathan India Player Props: Reds vs. Cubs

 Jonathan India At The Plate

-- Among the qualified hitters, he ranks 32nd in batting average, while his on-base percentage ranks 21st and he is 91st in slugging.
+- Among qualified hitters in MLB play, he ranks 41st in batting average, 23rd in on-base percentage, and 103rd in slugging.

-- India will look to extend his four-game hitting streak.
-He's batting .286 over the course of his last games.
+- India has picked up a hit in 72.5% of his 51 games this year, with multiple hits in 27.5% of them.

-- In 28.0% of his games this season, India has had at least one RBI.
-He's picked up more than one in 6.0% and driven in three or more of his team's runs in one contest.
+- India has had an RBI in 15 games this season (29.4%), including three multi-RBI outings (5.9%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored a run in 32 games this season, with multiple runs six times.
+- He has scored in 32 of 51 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.